Frequently Asked Questions

-Your initial appointment at ECC will cost $110 and all following appointments will be $100.
+Your appointment at ECC will cost $110.
 Sessions last 45-50 minutes.
 These fees are consistent with other mental health practices in the area and are within most insurance companies allowables.

 Many of our clients use health insurance.
 Since policies and benefits vary greatly it is important to check these benefits before making your first appointment.
 If you have any questions about your coverage, our office staff would be happy to check into your benefits for you.
 Just call the office at(417) 862-8282 and give them your insurance information.
 They will call your insurance company to get the information and then call you back to let you know what is covered and then make the appointment.